rooklift/halite2_rush_theory/README.md

 ## Real World Example

 Note that the sweet spots involved are often fairly small.
 In the diagram below (turn 11 of a [real game](https://halite.io/play/?game_id=7421675)), we need to get our ships into the tiny blue zone (we only care about the centre of the ships though, since we are measuring weapons range centre to centre).
-They all fit, barely.
+They all fit, barely, and the enemy gets obliterated.

 ![Sweet Spots 2](https://raw.githubusercontent.com/fohristiwhirl/scraps/master/ranges2.gif)